uwacsp/cits5503/README.md

 ---

-### Week 7: Essay Assignment Week
+### Week 7: Study Time Week

-There will be no scheduled labs or content for lectures and the time can be used for the assignment
+There will be no scheduled labs or content for lectures and the time can be used for the midterm exam.

-- [Essay Assignment](https://github.com/uwacsp/cits5503/blob/master/essayassignment.md) due **Sunday 4th October 23:59 AWST**

 ---